A Single-vendor vs Multi-vendor Approach == Reactive vs Proactive

 1. Disintegrated products: Vendors bundle multiple different products organically or inorganically into one package.
 There is no real product/technology level integration.
 Customers still end up using multiple policy definitions, consoles, and even EDR products to consolidate the logs.

-2. Loose ends: While single-vendors might offer several functions, they have not invested on all these functions to make them best of the class.
+2. Loose ends: While single vendors might offer several functions, they have not invested on all these functions to make them best of the class.
 So, customers have to live with some functions that are sub-optimal.

-3. Higher costs: While the bundled package price is less than a group of best-of-breed products, customers have to buy professional services from the single vendor because there is no easy or built-in integration.
+3. Higher costs: While the bundled package price is less than a group of best-of-breed products, customers have to buy professional services from a single vendor because there is no easy or built-in integration.
 The cost of professional services increases the overall cost of ownership of these single-vendor platforms.

-Above all, customer ends up with an infrastructure where some functions are “me-too” or “sub-optimal” than a state where all functions are best-of-breed.
+Above all, the customer ends up with an infrastructure where some functions are “me-too” or “sub-optimal” rather than a state where all functions are best-of-breed.
 This is the most important drawback of following the single-vendor strategy.

 Does it work?